 We had a vibrant, humbling and supportive first call last week and we agreed it would be helpful to share what we’re learning with a wider community, we hope these insights help you and your organisation to locate yourselves more smoothly.
 This article includes a summary of the themes emerging from our call as well as the questions we’re carrying.

 As holder of the call, I was left feeling very grateful for our community and the work we’re all committed to around creating great places to work.
 It certainly puts us in a more robust position to help ourselves, each other and those around us as well as other communities.

 If you have other ideas or indeed questions you want to add to the conversation please drop a comment below.

 Giving space to check in on an individual level:

 Emotions varied from denial, ambivalence, to deep consideration, acceptance and even excitement.
-There was a shared sense of reassurance that we came together to connect and share with each other what was emerging.
-After doing a longer personal check in to pay attention to where each of us were on an individual level with our thoughts feelings and concerns, we shared the approach and concerns each organisation is carrying.
+There was a shared sense of reassurance that we came together to connect and continue learning together about what was emerging.
+After doing a longer personal check in to pay attention to where each of us was on an individual level with our thoughts feelings and concerns, we shared the approach and concerns each organisation is carrying.